 - Speechling – Listening Comprehension Practice

-- Erin’s Challenge - This site has good content so don’t be deterred by the dated interface.
-The interface is in English and provides video skits of native speakers with the option to turn on English, romaji, hiragana or full kanji subtitles.
+- Erin’s Challenge!
+I can speak Japanese. - This site has good content so don’t be deterred by the dated interface.
+The interface is in English and provides video skits of native speakers with the option to turn on English, romaji, hiragana, or full kanji subtitles.
 They offer both Basic skits and Advanced skits and the speakers speak clearly but fast.
 A good source to really tune your ear better.

 - Wasabi Read-Aloud - The read-aloud section has narrated short stories and podcasts with scripts and translations.
-Has option to adjust the narration speed.
+It has the option to adjust the narration speed.

 - Delvin - Delvin combines listening exercises with adaptive vocabulary review, fueled by clips from real videos.